UKPLab/emnlp2017-graphdocexplore/README.md

 This repository contains the GraphDocExplore framework.
 GraphDocExplore provides
 * an intuitive web interface for graph-based document exploration
-* a generic interface to use it with different methods to extract graphs from text
+* a generic interface to plug in different methods to extract graphs from text
 * an example implementations of this interface that creates entity graphs
 * extensive logging capabilities to support user studies

 You can access a demo of the user interface [here](http://cmaps.ukp.informatik.tu-darmstadt.de/graph-doc-explorer/#!/).

-For more details, please refer to our [publication at EMNLP 2017](https://www.ukp.tu-darmstadt.de/publications/?no_cache=1&tx_dppublications_pi1%5Bpublication%5D=10518&tx_dppublications_pi1%5Baction%5D=show&tx_dppublications_pi1%5Bcontroller%5D=Publication&cHash=31cb6bc7dfbe23b24d6eaa4043be39d0#dp_publications-single).
+For more details on the features of this framework, please refer to our [publication at EMNLP 2017](https://www.ukp.tu-darmstadt.de/publications/?no_cache=1&tx_dppublications_pi1%5Bpublication%5D=10518&tx_dppublications_pi1%5Baction%5D=show&tx_dppublications_pi1%5Bcontroller%5D=Publication&cHash=31cb6bc7dfbe23b24d6eaa4043be39d0#dp_publications-single).

 Please use the following citation if you make use of the framework in your own work: